-Catalog Description - This course examines individual, systemic, and ideological factors related to diversity and social justice.
+\Catalog Description - Examines individual, systemic, and ideological factors related to diversity and social justice.
 Theories and perspectives that contribute to understanding oppression and privilege are emphasized.
 Implications for social work practice, research, and policy are examined.
 Strategies to counter discrimination and oppression are identified.
-This course requires considerable critical analysis and self-reflection on the part of participants.
+Requires considerable critical analysis and self-reflection on the part of participants.
+(Fall)Co-requisites: SOWK 6121, 6441